Dream Symbols of the individuation process: notes of the seminars given by Jung in Bailey Island and New York, 1936-7

 The almost verbatim transcript of these seminars shows the way in which Jung spoke in English in front of an audience of about 100 largely American analysts and analysands, including exposition of his spontaneous responses to questions.
 The comparison with the published texts sheds light on the differences between how Jung presented his material to the scholarly world and how he presented it to his followers.

-The publication of the notes from these seminars will contribute to a fuller understanding of Jung and Pauli’s relationship, and to their dialogue concerning the relation of physics to psychology.
+The publication of the notes from these seminars will contribute to a fuller understanding of Jung and Pauli’s relationship and their dialogue concerning the relation of physics to psychology.
 The seminars further elucidate their decades-long correspondence published in Atom & Archetype: The Jung/Pauli Letters, 1932-1958 (edited by C. A. Meier, translated by David Roscoe), with a preface by Philemon Foundation board member, Beverley Zabriskie.